 - Sungei Road Laksa ($) – a hawker food stall serving laksa in Little India

 If you like saucy fried noodles, then you’ll have to try Hokkien Prawn Mee.
 This Chinese noodle dish starts with a mixture of yellow and white moodles.
 Prawns, squid and fishcake are added to the wok along with a rich prawn stock with pork fat.

 The saucy noodle is very flavourful (thanks to the pork fat).
 So make sure to squeeze a bit of lime juice in the noodles.
 The citrus completely changes the flavour profile.

-Where to eat Hokkien mee
+Where to eat Hokkien mee in Singapore

 - Seng Ke Local Delights ($) – a hawker stall serving Hokkien mee in Telok Ayer Market

 - Nam Sing Hokkien Fried Mee ($) – flavourful Hokkien mee at Old Airport Road Food Centre

 - Tiong Bahru Yi Sheng Fried Hokkien Prawn Mee ($) – Hokkien prawn mee at ABC Brickworks